huisaddison/blog/content/discuss-precmat-optimality-pt1.md

 </div>

 ## Introduction
-As part of project I've been working on, I'm reading [Asymptotic Normality and Optimalities in Estimation of Large Gaussian Graphical Models]( https://arxiv.org/abs/1309.6024), a paper by Ren, Sun, Zhang, and Zhou.
+As part of the project I've been working on, I'm reading [Asymptotic Normality and Optimalities in Estimation of Large Gaussian Graphical Models]( https://arxiv.org/abs/1309.6024), a paper by Ren, Sun, Zhang, and Zhou.

 The paper describes a technique for producing asymptotically efficient